awsdocs/amazon-elasticache-docs/doc_source/memcache/applying-updates-console.md

 # Applying the Service Updates Using the Console<a name="applying-updates-console"></a>

 You can apply the service updates using one of the following console options\.
-ElastiCache provides you two different perspectives to help you decide how and when to apply the updates:

 **Topics**
 + [Applying the Service Updates Using the Console for Memcached](#applying-updates-console-memcached-console)